Compact (German magazine): Compact Magazine GmbH

 "Compact-Magazin GmbH" is the main company and headed by the right-wing extremist Jürgen Elsässer.
 Kai Homilius and Jürgen Elsässer owned shares in the company in 2024.
 Homelius other business is to sell online nutritional supplements by his "9 Leben GmbH" in Magdeburg.
 The main products of the multimedia-oriented company are the monthly "Compact Magazine" with a recent circulation of 40,000 copies (2024) and the online video channel "Compact-TV".

-In addition, "Compact-Magazin GmbH" is present in numerous social media chanels and operates an online shop.
-In the online shop the company sold it`s own print products, and also books, audio books, CDs and DVDs.
+In addition, "Compact-Magazin GmbH" is present in numerous social media channels and operates an online shop.
+In the online shop the company sold its own print products, and also books, audio books, CDs and DVDs.
 Merchandise items such as clothing, posters, stickers, mugs and medals were also sold.

 The magazine's domain was temporarily seized by a German court in January 2018 after Compact failed to pay litigation fees.
 The journalist Richard Gutjahr had obtained a preliminary injunction against the vile suspicions about him that had been spread via Compact.
 The magazine suggested that the journalist had known about terrorist attacks in advance.

 Crossmedia presence

 In addition to the print magazine "Compact", other Compact formats are published several times a year.
 In the "Compact Special" series, dossiers with background information on topics such as "Corona lies", "Russia as an enemy" and "Deep State" are published.

 The "Compact History" series offers revisionist representations of German history.
 Speeches and quotes from people who are politically close to Compact are published as a "Compact Edition".
 Vladimir Putin, Donald Trump, Björn Höcke and Xavier Naidoo, and others have their say in "Compact Edition".

-Compact cleverly combines different forms of publication and cross-media communication strategies.
+Compact combines different publication formats and cross-media communication strategies.
 The print offerings are supplemented by the online news program "Compact.
 Der Tag" (Compact.
-The day).
-The "Compact Shop" also offers conspiracy ideology and esoteric books and merchandise.
+The Day).
+The "Compact Shop" offers ideological and esoteric books and merchandise.